brunohmg89/GCP-DigitalLeader/Annotation/Questions-1.md

 17. In terms of Cloud SQL for MySQL Features offered by Google Cloud Platform which of the statements is/are correct?

     :black_large_square: Do not support Private IP (private service access).
-    :black_large_square: Customer data is encrypted on Google's internal networks and in database tables, temporary files, and backups.
+    :white_check_mark: Customer data is encrypted on Google's internal networks and in database tables, temporary files, and backups.
     :black_large_square: Do not Provide automated and on-demand backups and point-in-time recovery.
     :black_large_square: None of the above